 The screenshot process is hardware accelerated, which provides great performance.

 Why is Windows 8.1/10 recommended over Windows 7?

 The interface that Gammy uses for taking a GPU screenshot is unfortunately unavailable in Windows 7.

 A less efficient screen capture method is used instead, which still does the job, but might cause a screen stutter when moving windows.

 I have a bug report/feedback.
-Where do I contact you?
+How do I tell you?